-The Company grants unvested stock awards to senior executives and selected employees.
-The awards granted to employees vest over a three-year service period.
-For certain employees, awards contingently vest upon the Company achieving certain performance conditions.
+The Company accounts for stock-based compensation for all stock-based awards granted to senior executives and selected employees, including awards that vest upon the satisfaction of a service condition and awards that vest upon the satisfaction of both a service condition and a performance condition.
+Both equity awards vest over a three-year service period while performance-based awards also require the Company's attainment of certain performance conditions.
 The Company measures the cost of the awards based on the grant-date fair value of the awards, reflecting the market price of the underlying shares at the date of the grant, reduced by the present value of the dividends expected to be paid on the shares during the requisite service period.
 That cost is recognized using graded vesting over the period during which an employee is required to provide service in exchange for the award or the requisite service period.
-The compensation cost is recorded through earnings with the corresponding amount reported in equity, under "Additional Paid-in Capital" in the consolidated statements of equity.
-The compensation cost is calculated based on the number of awards expected to vest, which includes assumptions on the number of awards to be forfeited due to the employees failing to fulfill the service condition and forfeitures following the non-completion of one or more performance conditions.
+The compensation cost is recorded through earnings with the corresponding amount reported in equity, under "Additional paid-in capital" of the consolidated statements of equity.
+The compensation cost is calculated based on the number of awards expected to vest, net of an estimated number of awards to be forfeited due to the employees failing to satisfy the service condition or one or more performance conditions.
 Compensation is recognized only for the awards that ultimately vest.